danieljulia/playlist-api/README.md

 - Store arbitrary values (key-value style) in a playlist
 - Embedded statistics (e.g. track popularity, subscribers, etc)
 - Creating a "disconnected" playlist. i.e. one that is not yet present in a container of playlists
+- Respond with CORS headers so web browsers can be used

 ## Authentication